Environment

 I'm apalled.
 I understand now how medical mistakes come to be.

-Tomorrow the oftalmologist.
+Tomorrow the ophthalmologist.

-If they would not have been closed Friday we would have spoken with the oftalmologist, and he probably would have cancelled the 1 gram treatment.
+If they would not have been closed Friday we would have spoken with the ophthalmologist, and he probably would have cancelled the 1 gram treatment.
 Now that has cost me two 1 gram sessions!

 Doctor Engineer Jansen (part 1)